-- a.
-The College will use a form developed by the University's Office of Public Safety to record incidents of workplace violence.
-As set forth therein, investigative reports must include: - i.
-Workplace location where the incident occurred; - ii.
+- i.
+Workplace location where the incident occurred, including building name, floor, and room if possible; - ii.
 Time of day/shift when the incident occurred; - iii.
-A detailed description of the incident, including events leading up to the incident and how the incident ended; - iv.
-Names and job titles of employees involved; - v.
-Name or other identifier of other individual(s) involved;
+A detailed description of the incident, including events leading up to the incident and how the incident ended;